 Angelina Eichhorst, Director for Western Europe, Western Balkans and Turkey of the European External Action Service (EEAS) said that the EU will continue to provide support to the RCC and regional cooperation calling upon all partners from the region to refrain from communication through media but to try and work out the differences.
 She also added the EU wanted to make happen what they committed to in this region, in connectivity, economic integration and Western Balkans Strategy implementation, jointly, hand-in-hand with the RCC and all partners in the region, by working hard to make it true.

 “Excellent cooperation with the SEECP C-i-O ensured smooth implementation of the regional programmes.
 At this point I would like to thank again the outgoing CiO of Bosnia and Herzegovina, and reiterate our commitment and readiness to offer assistance to the incoming C-i-O of Kosovo*, as well as to wish it a successful assumption of the Chairmanship“, concluded Bregu.

 The Annual Meeting participants endorsed the RCC’s Annual Report for period 2018–2019 and organisation’s Strategy and Work Programme 2020–2022, which will be forwarded to the SEECP Meeting of Ministers of Foreign Affairs for final adoption.
-The RCC’s Secretary General Bregu also share the main findings of the Balkan Barometer 2019 edition with the meeting's participants, sharing what citizens and businesses in the region think about current situation and circumstances in their societies.
+The RCC’s Secretary General Bregu also shared the main findings of the Balkan Barometer 2019 edition with the meeting's participants, stating what citizens and businesses in the region think about current situation and circumstances in their societies.